 As cigarettes were hit by bigger and bigger taxes, the price of a packet rose steadily.
 In parts of my sales area in Liverpool, drug dealers converted to selling bandit cigarettes.
 No longer were they the scum of society.
 Smokers, particularly those retired or on low incomes, looked on the bandit ciggymen as Robin Hood figures, out to save the oppressed from expensive cigarettes.
 At one pub in Kirkby where my sales were pretty low, a bandit dealer had stooped to selling fake cigarettes which fell apart when lit!
 ‘Steve!’ came the call, ‘can you come and fill our machine up!’
 Easy profits had clearly led to the desire for even easier and bigger takings.

 Cigarette machines have now been banned in pubs in the UK so my former colleagues in the vending industry have all been made redundant.
 Whatever you think of tobacco and cigarettes all those people were working legally in the UK and paying a hefty bill to the taxman.
-The ban on cigarettes and the restrictions and high taxes on tobacco have opened the field to numerous criminal elements from those individuals seeking extra cash who travel abroad, buy cigarettes in bulk then return to sell them in the UK to those organised gangs who smuggle tobacco into the UK for big profits and less risk than drugs.
+The ban on cigarettes and the restrictions and high taxes on tobacco have opened the field to many criminal elements from those individuals seeking extra cash who travel abroad, buy cigarettes in bulk then return to sell them in the UK to those organised gangs who smuggle tobacco into the UK for big profits and less risk than drugs.

 Today in this lovely summer of 2014, the smokers, banished from the interior of the pub have laid claim to the pub gardens and outside seating areas.
 They are bound together as part of a small social community; the smokers!
 Fancy taking your pint outside on a sunny evening?
 No thanks, the pub terrace is full of smokers!
 Pubs are free of irritating smoke but is smoking on the decrease?
 I’m not so sure!